GoogleCloudPlatform/genai-databases-retrieval-app/docs/datastore/firestore.md

         projectId: <YOUR_GCP_PROJECT_ID> # (Optional) default to env variable `GCLOUD_PROJECT`
     ```

-1. Change to the `extension_service` directory:
+1. Change to the `retrieval_service` directory:

     ```bash
-    cd extension_service
+    cd retrieval_service
     ```

 1. Populate your Firestore database with the command below.
 It will take several minutes to run: